 Section 7-808 of the Act provides that the Law Department annually report to the Mayor and the Council certain specified information regarding experience under the Act in the previous calendar year.
-Set forth below is the information requested for calendar year 2011.
+Set forth below is the information requested for calendar year 2012.

-There were twenty proposed matters submitted pursuant to Section 7-804 that this office received in 2011.
+There were fifteen proposed matters submitted pursuant to Section 7-804 that this office received in 2012.
 No proposed civil complaints resulted in this office commencing a civil enforcement action.
-However, the Law Department has pled a civil enforcement claim under the City's False Claims Act in a separate case first brought by a relator under the State False Claims
+The Corporation Counsel did not designate any person, or his or her attorney, to act as a Special Assistant Corporation Counsel for purposes of commencing a civil enforcement action.
+The Law Department, however, continues to litigate a civil enforcement claim under the state and local statutes in a separate case first brought by a relator under the New York False Claims Act against the Bank of New York Mellon.
+In addition, there are no dispositions to report of suits based on proposed civil complaints.